Chinatown, London: Popular culture

-The song lyrics to Warren Zevon's 1978 hit song "Werewolves of London": "He was looking for the place called Lee Ho Fook‘s / Gonna get a big dish of beef chow mein" refer to Lee Ho Fook, a Chinese restaurant that stood on 15 Gerrard Street.
+The lyrics of Warren Zevon's 1978 hit song "Werewolves of London" include: "He was looking for the place called Lee Ho Fook's / Gonna get a big dish of beef chow mein".
+These lines refer to Lee Ho Fook, a Chinese restaurant that stood on 15 Gerrard Street.

 The films Ping Pong (1986) and Soursweet (1988) are set in Chinatown; they are regarded as the first British-Chinese films, and make extensive use of Chinatown locations.

 Car park

 There is a China Town car park, which is underneath Vale Royal House, a large residential block in Newport Court, both built in the 1980s and managed by Westminster City Council.